Mahdi-Moosa/Bracu_Exam_Template/readme.md

 # Introduction

-This is LaTeX repository for the midterm/final exams of Brac University.
+This is LaTeX repository for the midterm/final exams of Brac University (This can easily be modified for other institutes by changing name and logo accordingly).

 # Question organization